folk-lab/FastDAC/FastDAC Command Reference.md

 `ADD_RAMP_RAW` is used to configure the arbitrary ramp DAC setpoints by sending a stream of 16-bit integers rather than the floating point values of `ADD_RAMP`.
 The ramps can be filled ~4x faster this way, at a rate of approximately 100,000 points per second.
 The user specifies the ramp number to fill, and the number of samples to be sent in the stream as the command, which is then followed by the stream of samples.
 The function can be called multiple times until up to 400,000 setpoints have been stored, but unlike `ADD_RAMP` it is possible to send all 400,000 points as a single stream.
 If the specified number of samples have not yet been received, and no additional samples have been received for 3 seconds, the FastDAC will return `TIMEOUT` followed by the regular response.

-The setpoints should be sent as big-endian (high byte first) signed 16-bit integers, where -32768 to 32767 maps to -10 to +10V (actually +9.999695V).
+The setpoints should be sent as big-endian (high byte first) signed 16-bit integers, where -32768 to 32767 maps to -FULL_SCALE to +(FULL_SCALE - 1 bit) Where FULL_SCALE is the DAC full-scale range and 1 bit represents FULL_SCALE/32768.
 This is different from the offset-binary format returned by the ADC.

+The scaling equation normally used by the FastDAC is `round((voltage / g_dac_full_scale) * 0x8000)` after checking that the setpoint falls inside the range of -FULLSCALE to +(FULLSCALE - 1 bit).

 The first part of the command, specifying the ramp number and number of samples has the usual `\r` (carriage return), `\n` (newline) at the end and the FastDAC will return `ACK` and wait for the samples, the stream that follows does not require these end of message charaters.